Complete Game Logic with Sabotage: Modal Fixpoint Logics

-for \(\patom\in\patoms,\gatom\in\gatoms,\pvar\in\pvars\).
+for \(\patom\in\patoms\), \(\gatom\in\gatoms\) and \(\pvar\in\pvars\).
 Fixpoint logic with chop is conceptually close to the \lmuname.
-However fixpoint variables do not range over predicates (elements of \(\pow{\nstdom{\nst}}\)) anymore, but over predicate transformers (monotone functions in \(\wregs{\nstdom{\nst}}\)) instead.
+However fixpoint variables do not range over predicates (elements of \(\pow{\nstdom{\nst}}\)), but over transformations (monotone functions in \(\wregs{\nstdom{\nst}}\)) instead.
 Consequently formulas denote predicate transformers which admit a natural notion of concatenation \(\fcom\) and identity transformation \(\fid\).
-As in the \lmuname the definition syntactically restricts to positive appearances of \(\pvar\), to ensure the well-definedness of the semantics of the fixpoint operator.
+As in the \lmuname the definition syntactically restricts to positive appearances of \(\pvar\), in order to ensure the well-definedness of the semantics of the fixpoint operator.
+The notation for syntactic substitution \(\freplace{\fml}{\pvar}{\fmlb}\) is the same as in \glmuname.

 \paragraph{Semantics of \FLCname}